Hudson: A Deplorable Moment for Every Black American in This Country

 Watch below:

 Biden spokeswoman Symone Sanders said the former vice president’s remarks were made “in jest.”
-Biden later admitted he made a mistake, saying “I shouldn’t have been such a wise guy.
+Biden later admitted he made a mistake, saying, “I shouldn’t have been such a wise guy.
 After saying it, Biden’s smile looked about as forced and fake as the dentures it revealed.
 But if Joe Biden questioning the blackness of America’s roughly 17 million black voters was said “in jest,” then why would a Biden spokesperson need to tell us it was a joke?
 The Internet sure doesn’t think it’s funny.
 Responses range from rage to disgust.

 “Well, the dummies aren’t even smart enough to understand my humor,” Team Biden logic goes.
 “So let’s just tell them it was a joke.
 Our allies in the media know what to do from here.”
 Again, this is what the Democratic Party has always been.